-Since 2019 the electricity is available 24 hours in Port Barton.
+Since 2019 the electricity has been available 24 hours in Port Barton.
 But, not 100%, yet we still experience some short brownouts during the day.
-At night is the best time to charge the gadgets as no interruption of brownouts.
+At night is the best time to charge the gadgets with no interruption of brownouts.

 In general, Port Barton is slightly cheaper than El Nido and Coron.
 Nevertheless, the island hopping price is the same.
-The cost of food in Port Barton differs on location.
-Restaurants on the beachside are a bit expensive; by all means, it is like your paying for the view.
+The cost of food in Port Barton differs in location.
+Restaurants on the beachside are expensive; by all means, it is like you’re paying for the view.

-Though sometimes worth to look around.
-There’s one restaurant on the beach called Beach Barn; they sometimes offer a dinner buffet for 350 pesos, and it was worthy.
-But I do not recommend going there on regular nights because they’re pricey and the serving was small.
+Though sometimes worth looking around.
+There’s one restaurant on the beach called Beach Barn; they sometimes offer a dinner buffet for 350 pesos, which is worth it.
+But I do not recommend going there on regular nights because they’re pricey, and the serving was small.

-I understand that some budget travelers want to know precisely the cost for Port Barton.
-The logistics, if really on a tight budget – 40-50 euros per day you’ll get through with it.
-That includes lodging, island hopping, food, and drinks.
-If you’re not a picky person, the guesthouses or tents are pretty cheap to stay.
+I understand that some budget travelers want to know the cost of Port Barton.
+The logistics, if you are really on a tight budget – 40-50 euros per day, you’ll get through with it.
+And that includes lodging, island hopping, food, and drinks.
+If you’re not picky, the guesthouses or tents are pretty cheap to stay in.

 Island Hopping and snorkeling

 Go on an island hopping to discover the most beautiful beaches in the archipelago.
 The tour prices cost 1200 pesos, including environmental fees.
 It’s a combination tour of A, B, C, and D – including snorkeling and a buffet lunch.

 Port Barton is a place to marvel at the underwater world where you find the most untouched corals in the Philippines.

 Another option goes on a private tour – it costs 5000 pesos.
 So if you can compile a group and share the cost, you were able to visit the islands, which are not included on a regular tour.